tomerovadia/GoogleUnfilteredSearch/README.md

 The npm package provides four methods.
 The two methods used by this app are `interestByRegion()` and `relatedQueries()`.

 The app uses JavaScript to format the data and the D3 data visualization library to render it.
-It uses D3's enter/exit/update pattern to handle changes to circles (see my simple demo [here](https://github.com/tomerovadia/D3EnterExitUpdateDemo)).
+It uses D3's enter/exit/update pattern to handle changes to circles and related queries (see my simple demo [here](https://github.com/tomerovadia/D3EnterExitUpdateDemo)).

 Because the API only runs in node, the app includes an Express Node.js server which receives requests from the app and routes them to the API.